CarlosBergillos/ts2vg/README.rst

    ks, ps = g.degree_distribution

 Directed visibility graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+Directed graphs can be obtained by using the `directed` parameter.
+See the reference documentation for the different available options.

 .. code:: python

    g = NaturalVG(directed='left_to_right')
    g.build(ts)

 Weighted visibility graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+Weighted graphs can be obtained by using the `weighted` parameter.
+See the reference documentation for the different available options.

 .. code:: python

    g = NaturalVG(weighted='distance')